+The first contents of the d.OLEP will be the teaching subsidies and supporting materials developed during task 2.1 and task 2.3.
+During the implementation of the pilot courses d.OLEP contents will evolve: the logic of this process is that of refining and expanding the initial d.OLEP contents along its implementation in the first 5 pilot courses and in the following 5 courses, feeding back the original pack.
+Each partner will be engaged in using, integrating and remixing the didactic materials produced by the other partners for the pilot courses previously carried out.
+The same will happen for the contents related to lifelong learning modules.
 A "final" 2018 version of OLEP contents will be made available at the end of the project.
 However, it is a final version only in relation to the LeNS international funded project: in fact, since it is an open package, it is foreseen its continuous updating and development even after the end of the project (see the figure below).
 POLIMI will manage the upload of the d.OLEP content, organising it in appropriate clusters.

-Work Package and Outcome ref.nr 2.1.
-Title Implementation of 5 seminars on DfS on S.PSS&DE Expected Туре Teaching material 🖾 Event Deliverable/Results/ Outcomes Learning material 🗆 Report Training material □ Service/Product Description Implementation of 5 seminars (one for each main non- Description European partner) to deepen the topics of interests

-- er insights to be used to design

-the pilot courses.

-Due date Month 10: 30-07-2016
+Expected Work Package and Outcome ref.nr 2.1.
+Title Implementation of 5 seminars on DfS on S.PSS&DE ☐ Teaching material ⊠ Event Deliverable/Results/ Outcomes Туре ☐ Learning material ☐ Report Outcomes ☐ Training material ☐ Service/Product Description Implementation of 5 seminars (one for each main non- Description European partner) to deepen the topics of interests defined in WP1 and gather insights to be used to design the pilot courses.
+Due date Month 10: 30-07-2016 Languages English Target groups ☑ Teaching staff ☑ Students ☐ Trainees ☐ Administrative staff ☐ Technical staff ☐ Librarians ☑ Other If you selected 'Other', please identify these target groups.

-Languages English

-⊠ Teaching staff

-Students

-Trainees

-$\Box$ Administrative staff

-Target groups Technical staff Librarians

- Other

-If you selected 'Other r', please identify these tar rget groups.

 (Max.
-250 characters)

-Department / Fac ulty 🗆 Local National

-Dissemination level Regional $\boxtimes$ International

-Work Package and Outcome ref.nr 2.2.

-Title Report on the implementation of seminars

-Function Teaching material 🗆 Event

-Expected Deliverable/Results/ Туре Learning material 🖾 Report

-Outcomes Training material □ Service/Product

-Description Report about the implementation of the 5 seminars, describing and analysing the activities undertaken and the results achieved.

-Due date Month 11: 31-08-2016

-Languages English

-☑ Teaching staff

-⊠ Students

-Trainees

-Administrative staff

-Target groups Technical staff

-🗆 Librarians

- Other

-Representative from local companies/consultancies/associat

-Dissemination level □ Department / Fac ⊠ Institution ulty 🗌 Local 🗌 Regional ☑ National □ International

-Work Package and Outcome ref.nr 2.3.
-Expected Deliverable/Results/Definition of the first version of the didactic of courses (structure and organization) and gath developing ex-novo) of the supporting teachi zation) and gathering (or Туре ☑ Teaching material □ Learning material ☑ Training material Event Report Service/Product
+250 characters) Dissemination level ☐ Department / Fac nt / Faculty Local National Work Package and Outcome ref.nr 2.
+Title Report on the implementatio Expected Deliverable/Results/ Outcomes Туре ☐ Teaching material☐ Learning material☐ Training material ☐ Event☒ Report☐ Service/Product Guttomes Description Report about the implementation of the 5 seminars, describing and analysing the activities undertaken and the results achieved.
+Due date Month 11: 31-08-2016 Languages English Target groups ☑ Teaching staff ☑ Students ☐ Trainees ☐ Administrative staff ☐ Technical staff ☐ Librarians ☒ Other aff Representative from local companies/consultancies, /associations.
+Dissemination level ☐ Department / Fac ⊠ Institution ulty Local Regional ⊠ National □ International □ 1 Work Package and 2. .3.
+Expected Deliverable/Results/ Outcomes Outcome ref.nr Title of the didactic curricular pilot zation) and gathering (or Туре ☑ Teaching material☐ Learning material☑ Training material ☐ Event ☐ Report ☐ Service/Product